helios-pipeline/case-study/docs/improving-core-platform.md

 To address this, we implemented a feature allowing users to download the results of any SQL query as a CSV file.
 This functionality enables information sharing and integration with other tools in users' data analysis workflows.

 Future enhancements are planned to further expand the utility of query results for Helios users.
 These improvements will aim to provide even more flexibility in how users can leverage their SQL query results.
-Please refer to the Future Work section below for more details on upcoming features.
+Please refer to the [Future Work](./future-work.md) section below for more details on upcoming features.

+---

 To summarize our core platform improvements, we bolstered the platform with features including quarantine tables, Lambda optimizations, S3 backups, and CSV exports.
 These enhancements to Helios have improved our system resilience, error handling, and overall performance.